froz-husain/PairDB/README.md

-# pairDB - Distributed Key-Value Store
+# PairDB - Distributed Key-Value Store

 pairDB is a distributed, horizontally scalable key-value store designed for high availability and low latency at decent scale.
 It supports tunable consistency levels, multi-tenancy with per-tenant replication factors, and idempotency for write operations.